 Applications for the Washington University HPB Fellowship are made through the Fellowship Council website: http://www.fellowshipcouncil.org/applicants-for-fellowship/.

-The application process is open from December 16, 2013, to March 3, 2014, for the 2015 Fellowship.
-Prospective fellows (gradates of general surgery training programs in the United States or Canada) with questions may contact the fellowship director, David Linehan, MD.
+Prospective fellows (gradates of general surgery training programs in the United States or Canada) with questions may contact the fellowship director, William Hawkins, MD.